rachelGoldfeder/cfDNA/README.md

 ## For BS and OxBS together:
 - Bin methylation counts into 200bp windows (R)
 - Run prop.test and subtraction to calculate 5hmc amount (R)
-- Overlap significant hits with gencode annotations (bedtools)
+- Overlap significant hits with gencode annotations (bedtools) and enhancer regions
+- Create relevant plots (R)

 The pipeline qsubs the jobs individually for each one of these tasks (which each wait to run until the previous step completes) – and runs a separate job for BS-seq and OxBS-seq, so everything is parallelized and overall it runs pretty quickly.